turbo-bert/checkload/README.md

     TL;DR

-    Use URLs from a TXT file to download and hash (SHA-512) files on windows 10+.
+    Quickly download and hash files from an URL list in a textfile on modern versions of Windows.

 `checkload` helps to use curl for downloading a batch of file from the internet.
 After downloading it checks the files contents against a given SHA-512 checksum.
 This is a very simple task if you're using MacOS or Linux.
 But for Windows this can be quite a hassle.